WELI

-WELI (960 kHz) is an AM commercial radio station licensed to New Haven, Connecticut, and serving the New Haven and Bridgeport areas.
-It broadcasts a news/talk radio format and is owned by iHeartMedia, Inc. WELI's studios are in Radio Towers Park on Benham Street in Hamden, where it shares facilities with sister stations WKCI-FM and WAVZ.
-Transmitting towers for WELI are also at this location.
+WELI (960 kHz) is a commercial radio station licensed to New Haven, Connecticut, and serving the New Haven and Bridgeport areas.
+It broadcasts a news/talk radio format and is owned by iHeartMedia, Inc. WELI's studios are located in Radio Towers Park on Benham Street in Hamden, its transmitter site is also at this location.

-WELI is powered at 5,000 watts, non-directional by day.
-To protect other stations on or near 960 AM from interference, at night it uses a directional antenna with a four-tower array.
+By day, WELI is powered at 5,000 watts non-directional, to protect other stations on or near 960 AM from interference at night, it uses a directional antenna with a four-tower array.
 Programming is also heard on 215 watt FM translator W245DK at 96.9 MHz.